-Refer to Note 3 for information on acquisitions and divestitures (including the cash payment from the Food Safety business split-off).
+Refer to Note 3 for information on acquisitions and divestitures.
 The Company is actively considering additional acquisitions, investments and strategic alliances, and from time to time may also divest certain businesses.

 Purchases of marketable securities and investments and proceeds from maturities and sale of marketable securities and investments are primarily attributable to certificates of deposit/time deposits, commercial paper, and other securities, which are classified as available-for-sale.
 Refer to Note 9 for more details about 3M's diversified marketable securities portfolio.
 Purchases of investments include additional survivor benefit insurance, plus investments in equity securities.